Wrap It All! The 25 Best Paracord Handle Wraps

 This is again the same idea as grafting, but instead of two strands at a right angle, this one uses three directions of intersecting strands.
 The result is an amazing 3D look that people won't believe is hand made. (top left) Can you say Q-Bert?
 Many different varieties of this weave create different patterns such as a star triaxial. (top right and middle)You'll probably want to use coreless paracord for these.

 This multi-functional knot has many different variations for making anything from bracelets to pot holders.
-It is often used in conjunction with other handle wraps to cover the stray ends of a different weave. (paddle on far right) Many varieties of this knot exist that will give your handle very different looks, as can be seen in the picture.
+It is often used in conjunction with other handle wraps to cover the stray ends of a different weave.
+Many varieties of this knot exist that will give your handle very different looks.
+Learn how to make the pictured Turk's head here.
 The next few wraps are versions of the Turk's head—or at least near cousins.

 Technically a form of a turk's head, this knot has a nice even wavy appearance.
 Looks very nice with two or more colors.